SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     ...
     ...
     ...
+    }

 To save the jq output to a file, or to pipe the output through 'grep' or 'less', be sure to apply a filter, such as '.', such as:

     stefanl@stefanl:stefanl-wordpress $ rancher inspect stefanl-webapp/web | jq '.' | less

+## Rancher CLI Examples

+### Remove a stack

+Use `rancher rm StackName` to remove a stack that you own:

+    stefanl@cori12:~ $ rancher ps
+    ID        TYPE      NAME                      IMAGE                                                             STATE     SCALE     SYSTEM    ENDPOINTS   DETAIL
+    1s4146    service   stefanl-first-stack/app   registry.spin.nersc.gov/stefanl/my-first-container-app:latest     healthy   1/1       false
+    1s4147    service   stefanl-first-stack/web   registry.spin.nersc.gov/stefanl/my-first-container-nginx:latest   healthy   2/2       false
+    stefanl@cori12:~ $ rancher rm stefanl-first-stack
+    1st1909
+    stefanl@cori12:~ $ rancher ps
+    ID        TYPE      NAME      IMAGE     STATE     SCALE     SYSTEM    ENDPOINTS   DETAIL stefanl@cori12:~ $

+### If Removing a stack results in the error 'you don't own this volume'

+If you try to remove a stack and Rancher refuses with an error like 'you don't own this volume', try again and specify the name of the stack with the `--stack` flag.
+This error is due to an ordering bug in Rancher, and the `--stack` flag will force Rancher to look for the stack.

+    stefanl@cori09:stefanl-first-container $ rancher rm stefanl-first-container
+    error stefanl-first-container: Bad response statusCode [401].
+Status [401 Unauthorized].
+Body: [message=you don't own this volume] from [https://rancher.spin.nersc.gov/v2-beta/projects/1a1221788/volumes/stefanl-first-container] stefanl@cori09:stefanl-first-container $ rancher rm stefanl-first-container --type stack 1st1604
+    stefanl@cori09:stefanl-first-container $

+### Remove unused services in your stack

+This will remove services which are not listed in the docker-compose.yml file in your current working directory.
+Be careful with this one.

+    rancher prune --stack stefanl-webapp

+## Docker CLI examples

+### Build an image and pull the latest parent images

+When building an image on your laptop, use the --pull flag to ensure that your image will pull the latest parent images, if any:

+    stefanl@stefanl:app $ docker image build --pull --tag spin-flask-demo-app .

+### On your laptop, copy a file from inside a container with 'docker container cp'

+To copy files from a local container on your laptop to your working directory, you can use this trick which we borrowed from Nginx.
+Start a temporary container on your laptop, and copy files using 'docker container cp' to your working directory:

+    stefanl@cori11:~ $ docker container run --rm --detach --name tmp-nginx-container nginx Unable to find image 'nginx:latest' locally
+    latest: Pulling from library/nginx
+    e7bb522d92ff: Pull complete
+    6edc05228666: Pull complete
+    cd866a17e81f: Pull complete
+    Digest: sha256:285b49d42c703fdf257d1e2422765c4ba9d3e37768d6ea83d7fe2043dad6e63d
+    Status: Downloaded newer image for nginx:latest
+    df0716ebbca6692f88a6ad70d1b3476edcb864fce71827c907b4a9443dbf65bc
+    stefanl@cori11:~ $ docker container cp tmp-nginx-container:/etc/nginx/nginx.conf nginx.conf
+    stefanl@cori11:~ $ ls -l nginx.conf
+    -rw-r--r--  1 stefanl  staff  643 Dec 26 03:11 nginx.conf
+    stefanl@cori11:~ $

+Since the container was started with the '--rm' flag, the container will remove itself after you have stopped it.

+### On Spin, copy a text file from a running container using 'cat'

+    stefanl@cori11:docker $ rancher exec -it stefan-webapp-1 cat /etc/nginx/nginx.conf > nginx.conf.copy
+    stefanl@cori11:docker $ ls -ld nginx.conf.copy
+    -rw-r--r--  1 stefanl  staff  1085 Dec 11 15:05 nginx.conf.copy
+    stefanl@cori11:docker $

+## Troubleshooting

+### Stack won't upgrade because of an error like 'Failed to start: web : Service web must be state=active'

+Sometimes you'll start a stack, and it won't start all of the way because of an error with one of the services in the stack.

+You might try to fix it in the Compose file, and then upgrade the Stack.
+Suppose that upgrade fails with an error like the following:

+    stefanl@cori05:stefanl-flask-demo $ rancher up --upgrade --stack stefanl-flask-demo --file ~stefanl/docker/stefanl-flask-demo/docker-compose.yml
+    INFO[0000] Secret db.stefanl-flask-demo.mongo-initdb-password already exists
+    INFO[0000] [db]: Creating
+    INFO[0000] [app]: Creating
+    INFO[0000] [web]: Creating
+    INFO[0000] [web]: Created
+    INFO[0000] [app]: Created
+    INFO[0000] [db]: Created
+    INFO[0000] Secret db.stefanl-flask-demo.mongo-initdb-password already exists
+    INFO[0000] [web]: Starting
+    INFO[0000] [db]: Starting
+    INFO[0000] [app]: Starting
+    1s3597
+    ERRO[0000] Failed Starting web : Service web must be state=active or inactive to upgrade, currently: state=updating-active
+    INFO[0000] [db]: Started
+    INFO[0000] [app]: Started
+    1s3596
+    1s3595
+    ERRO[0000] Failed to start: web : Service web must be state=active or inactive to upgrade, currently: state=updating-active
+    FATA[0000] Service web must be state=active or inactive to upgrade, currently: state=updating-active stefanl@cori05:stefanl-flask-demo $

+The solution here is to Stop or the problematic service, and then try the upgrade again.
+You may need to wait 10+ seconds, or longer, for the service to actually stop correctly.

+    stefanl@cori05:stefanl-flask-demo $ rancher stop stefanl-flask-demo/web
+    1s3595
+    stefanl@cori05:stefanl-flask-demo $ rancher up --upgrade --stack stefanl-flask-demo --file ~stefanl/docker/stefanl-flask-demo/docker-compose.yml
+    INFO[0000] Secret db.stefanl-flask-demo.mongo-initdb-password already exists
+    INFO[0000] [app]: Creating
+    INFO[0000] [db]: Creating
+    INFO[0000] [web]: Creating
+    INFO[0000] [web]: Created
+    INFO[0000] [app]: Created
+    INFO[0000] [db]: Created
+    INFO[0000] Secret db.stefanl-flask-demo.mongo-initdb-password already exists
+    INFO[0000] [web]: Starting
+    INFO[0000] [app]: Starting
+    INFO[0000] [db]: Starting
+    1s3595
+    INFO[0001] Upgrading web
+    INFO[0001] [db]: Started
+    INFO[0001] [app]: Started
+    INFO[0029] [web]: Started
+    1s3597
+    1s3596
+    stefanl-flask-demo-app-1 | 2018-04-10T23:41:04.364630881Z [2018-04-10 23:41:04 +0000] [1] [DEBUG] Current configuration:
+    stefanl-flask-demo-app-1 | 2018-04-10T23:41:04.364688315Z   config: None
+    ...

+### Is your directory set to o+x?

+    stefanl@cori11:stefanl-flask-demo $ rancher logs --service --follow --tail 10 stefanl-flask-demo/web
+    2018-04-12T22:51:19Z   0s 41599f54 ERROR stefanl-flask-demo/web(1s3680) 1i2589840 service.activate.exception: Expected state running but got error: Error response from daemon: error while creating mount source path '/global/project/projectdirs/isguser/spin/stefanl-flask-demo/web/nginx-proxy.conf': mkdir /global/project/projectdirs/isguser/spin/stefanl-flask-demo/web/nginx-proxy.conf: permission denied

+What's happening here?
+The Docker daemon cannot access your directory because the o+x bit is not set.
+Notice the part which says `mkdir /global/… permission denied`?
+Docker cannot see the file on the host, therefore it believes that file does not exist.
+By default, Docker will try to create a directory using the path provided, but does not have permission to do so.

+The real cause of this error is the lack of the 'o+x' bit on the directory.
+Notice how the bit is missing on the web directory?

+    stefanl@cori08:spin $ ls -ld /project/projectdirs/isguser/spin /project/projectdirs/isguser/spin/stefanl-flask-demo/ /project/projectdirs/isguser/spin/stefanl-flask-demo/web/
+    drwxrwx--x 7 stefanl isguser 512 Apr 12 14:40 /project/projectdirs/isguser/spin
+    drwxrwx--x 7 stefanl isguser 512 Apr 12 14:40 /project/projectdirs/isguser/spin
+    drwxrwx--x 5 stefanl stefanl 512 Apr 12 15:06 /project/projectdirs/isguser/spin/stefanl-flask-demo/
+    drwxrwx--- 3 stefanl stefanl 512 Apr 12 14:41 /project/projectdirs/isguser/spin/stefanl-flask-demo/web/
+    stefanl@cori08:spin $

+The fix is:

+    stefanl@cori08:spin $ chmod o+x /project/projectdirs/isguser/spin/stefanl-flask-demo/web/
+    stefanl@cori08:spin $ ls -ld /project/projectdirs/isguser/spin /project/projectdirs/isguser/spin/stefanl-flask-demo/ /project/projectdirs/isguser/spin/stefanl-flask-demo/web/
+    drwxrwx--x 7 stefanl isguser 512 Apr 12 14:40 /project/projectdirs/isguser/spin
+    drwxrwx--x 7 stefanl isguser 512 Apr 12 14:40 /project/projectdirs/isguser/spin
+    drwxrwx--x 5 stefanl stefanl 512 Apr 12 15:06 /project/projectdirs/isguser/spin/stefanl-flask-demo/
+    drwxrwx--x 3 stefanl stefanl 512 Apr 12 14:41 /project/projectdirs/isguser/spin/stefanl-flask-demo/web/